matthewwall/weewx-interceptor/readme.txt

 The 'listen' mode (default) has no pre-requisites.

-The 'sniff' mode requires installation of the python pcap module:
+The 'sniff' mode requires installation of the pypcap module, which in turn depends on libpcap.
+Install the pcap dependencies using pip:

   sudo pip install pypcap

-  OR
+or using apt-get on debian systems:

-  sudo apt-get install libpcap python-libpcap
+  sudo apt-get install python-libpcap

 ===============================================================================